Facing a year full of new opportunities, now is the ideal time for businesses to assess their website priorities and bring focus to the months ahead.

 What support do you need?

-Has this affected the skill set within your team and do you, therefore, need different support from your agency?
-Perhaps now you need an agency who can be more proactive, or you may need to outsource tasks more than you once did.
+Has your current skillset within your team been affected and do you, therefore, need different support from your agency?
+Perhaps now you need an agency that can be more proactive, or you may need to outsource tasks more than you once did.

 It isn’t uncommon for businesses to work with multiple agencies to cater for their different needs.
 As businesses seek efficiencies and goals change, now is the right time to review whether your agency partnerships are as efficient as could be.
 Are the agencies you work with right for achieving your objectives now?
 Is your agency offering you the right support?

 Your agency will likely offer some level of support as part of your ongoing partnership.
 But as your objectives change, their support needs to change with it.